Dr. Michael Kent, Professor

 Research Interests: Fish Diseases, Parasitology, Pathogens of Zebra Fish

-Regarding wild fishes in Oregon, we are now investigating the role of multiple pathogen infections with prespawning Chinook salmon from the Willamette River in collaboration with Dr. Carl Schreck and Dr. James Peterson (Dept. of Fisheries and Wildlife, OSU; and USGS) and through the support of the U.S. Army Corps of Engineers.
-The Kent lab is also investigating the impacts of parasites on endangered sucker species in the Klamath Lake in collaboration with Dr. Doug Markle (Dept. of Fish and Wildlife, OSU).
+Wild Fishes in Oregon: for the last several years we have been investigating the role of multiple pathogen infections with prespawning Chinook salmon from the Willamette River in collaboration with Dr. Carl Schreck and Dr. James Peterson (Dept. of Fisheries and Wildlife, OSU; and USGS) and Dr. Justin Sanders through the support of the U.S. Army Corps of Engineers.
+The Kent lab has also recently completed a study on the impacts of parasites on endangered sucker species in the Klamath Lake in collaboration with Dr. Doug Markle (Dept. of Fish and Wildlife, OSU) and Dr. James Peterson.
 This research is funded by the U.S. Bureau of Reclamation.

 Greiman, S.E., Kent, M.L., Betts, J., Cochell, D., Sigler, T., and Tkach, V.V.
 2016.
 Nanophyetus salmincola, vctor of the salmon poisoning disease agent Neorickettsia helminthoeca, harbors a second pathogenic Neorickettsia species.
 Vet.
 Parasitol.
 299:107-109.